MSoup/openai-tts-api/readme.md

 -   [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 -   The [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) (local development)
 -   For local invocation, [Docker](https://docs.docker.com/engine/install/) is also required
+-   Note: This project was developed on Apple silicon, so relevant areas have arm64 architecture designated.
+Please change this as required.
+You may have to create a x86_64 openai layer if you wish to switch everything over to x86_64.

 ### Set AWS Secrets